meajudaufba/meajudaufba/README.md

 # Alumni (the name will probably change)

-Alumni (or "Me ajuda, UFBA!") is an node.js application intended to extract data from [Siac](https://siac.ufba.br/SiacWWW/Welcome.do) and then show this data in a better interface with more features. :)
+Alumni (or "Me ajuda, UFBA!") is an node.js application intended to extract data from [SIAC](https://siac.ufba.br/SiacWWW/Welcome.do) and then show this data in a better interface with more features. :)

+You can try a Pre-alpha version here: [https://meajudaufba.herokuapp.com/](https://meajudaufba.herokuapp.com/).

 ## Todos